parasquared/redialed-service/README.md

 - Try running `npm run start17` or the start scripts.

 ## Notes for service configuration
-`includes/config.json` is the default configuration file that applies to *all* instances. `user_config.json` should contain configuration options specific to your instance and enviornment.
+`includes/config.json` is the default configuration file that applies to *all* instances. `user_config.json` should contain configuration options specific to your instance and environment.
 If you wish to change the server's configuration from the defaults, please put your configuration changes in `user_config.json`.
 The file should be created in the root directory of this repository, and will be ignored by Git.
-We do this as to not have enviornment-specific and potentially sensitive configuration options (API keys, Tricks passwords, etc) exposed in a public repo.
+We do this as to not have environment-specific and potentially sensitive configuration options (API keys, Tricks passwords, etc) exposed in a public repo.

 Please make sure of the following:
 - Service IP is correct and the service can be accessed from it